 Taking the above referenced steps will make your case much stronger.
 However, there is no such thing as a perfect case and we offer a free consultation to evaluate the potential and discuss any prospective sexual harassment claim.

-At the Dolman Law Group Accident Injury Lawyers, PA, we want you to know that you never have to simply accept unlawful sexual harassment at work.
+At the Sibley Dolman Gipe Accident Injury Lawyers, PA, we want you to know that you never have to simply accept unlawful sexual harassment at work.
 Instead, call our office to discuss your legal rights today.

 Employers cannot base employment decisions on any of these factors, including hiring, promotions, demotions, job transfers, discipline, or termination.
 Employers are also required to make reasonable accommodations for employees based on needs related to religious beliefs or disabilities.
 Such accommodations may include allowing an employee to wear a headscarf despite a dress code prohibiting headwear or providing technology that assists with hearing or vision impairments.

-Anyone who believes they have suffered unlawful discrimination, retaliation, or wrongful termination at work should contact the experienced employment attorneys at Dolman Law Group Accident Injury Lawyers, PA as soon as possible to help you stand up for your legal rights.
+Anyone who believes they have suffered unlawful discrimination, retaliation, or wrongful termination at work should contact the experienced employment attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA as soon as possible to help you stand up for your legal rights.

 How Do Discrimination Laws Protect Employees?